COSIMA/cosima-recipes/paper/paper.md

 Cookbook functions both as a learning module for end users and as a framework for teaching reproducible scientific communication through notebook design and peer review.
-The easy access to data and analysis provided by the COSIMA Cookbook showcases best practices to the broader oceanographic community and enabled rapid community adoption of the ACCESS ocean and sea-ice model configurations internationally, facilitating to date well over [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ) and scores of PhD projects.
+The easy access to data and analysis provided by the COSIMA Cookbook showcases best practices to the broader oceanographic community and has enabled rapid community adoption of the ACCESS ocean and sea-ice model configurations internationally, facilitating to date well over [100 peer-reviewed papers](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ) and scores of PhD projects.